 The objective of the paper is to examine the impact of economic growth, regulatory quality, employment and urbanization on environmental quality when renewable energy is used as a measure of environmental quality.
 The results as presented in Table 1 show that increased economic growth leads to environmental degradation in sub-Saharan Africa.
 This was supported by the negative and significant elasticity of economic growth.
 The result of the regulatory quality on the environment reveals that quality regulation improves environmental quality.
-This was established by the positive and important elasticity of regulatory quality.
 Furthermore, the elasticity of employment is negative and significant suggesting that increased employment of labour in sub-Saharan African reduces environmental quality.
 However, the coefficient of urbanization is positive and significant, implying that an increase in urbanization in sub-Saharan Africa enhances environmental quality.